StevenTammen/StevenTammen.github.io/pages/life-purpose.md

 ### Propositon 1: If objective morality does not exist, then no actions are worse than any other actions

 In propositional logic, the first proposition is what is known as an *implication*.
-If we let a = "objective morality exists" and w = "some actions are worse than other actions," then proposition 1 can be written out formally as "¬a implies ¬w" or "¬w is necessary for ¬a."
+If we let o = "objective morality exists" and w = "some actions are worse than other actions," then proposition 1 can be written out formally as "¬o implies ¬w" or "¬w is necessary for ¬o."
 Here is the truth table for this particular implication:

 <table>
   <tr>
-    <th>a</th>
+    <th>o</th>
     <th>w</th>
-    <th>¬a</th>
+    <th>¬o</th>
     <th>¬w</th>
-    <th>¬a → ¬w</th>
+    <th>¬o → ¬w</th>
   </tr>
   <tr>
     <td>T</td>